DRodriq/ComplexSystemsModeling/README.md

 ## Example Functions ##

-The system dynamics are taken from ["Introduction to the Modeling and Analysis of Complex Systems"](https://open.umn.edu/opentextbooks/textbooks/233) by [Hiroki Sayaman](https://bingdev.binghamton.edu/sayama/).
+Equations are taken from ["Introduction to the Modeling and Analysis of Complex Systems"](https://open.umn.edu/opentextbooks/textbooks/233) by [Hiroki Sayaman](https://bingdev.binghamton.edu/sayama/).

 ## Getting Started ##